PaddlePaddle/PaddleX/docs_new_en/module_usage/tutorials/ocr_modules/image_unwarping_en.md

 > ❗ Before quick integration, please install the PaddleX wheel package.
 For detailed instructions, refer to the [PaddleX Local Installation Guide](../../../installation/installation.md)

-Just a few lines of code can complete the inference of the image unwarping module, allowing you to easily switch between models under this module.
-You can also integrate the model inference of the the image unwarping module into your project.
+Just a few lines of code can complete the inference of the Text Image Unwarping module, allowing you to easily switch between models under this module.
+You can also integrate the model inference of the the Text Image Unwarping module into your project.

 ```bash
 from paddlex import create_model